 Caltrop family (Zygophyllaceae)

-Description: This adventive annual plant develops a mat of prostrate stems about 1-3' across; it branches frequently at the base, and occasionally elsewhere.
+Description: This plant is a summer annual that develops a mat of prostrate stems about 1-3' across; it branches frequently at the base, and occasionally elsewhere.
 The round stems are initially green, but quickly become brown; they are densely covered with short hairs and sparsely covered with long hairs.
 The compound leaves are evenly pinnate, consisting of 4-8 pairs of leaflets.
 Each compound leaf is about 2-4" in length, and it has a hairy central stalk.
 The dark green leaflets are up to ¾" long and ¼" across; they are, oblong, smooth along the margins, and sparsely to moderately hairy.
 There is a short petiole at the base of each leaflet.
 The flowers occur individually from the axils of the compound leaves on hairy pedicels about ½–¾" long.
 Each flower is about ½" across, consisting of 5 yellow petals, 5 triangular green sepals, 10 stamens with yellow anthers, and a pistil with a 5-lobed stigma.
 The petals are well-rounded and longer than the sepals.

 The blooming period occurs during the summer and early fall; a colony of plants will continue to bloom for about 2-3 months.
 Each flower is replaced by a spiny dry fruit (schizocarp) that divides into 5 segments.
 This fruit is angular-globoid in shape and about 1" across; there are several stout prickles, rows of spines, bumps, and ridges across its surface.
 It is initially green, but later turns brown.
 Each segment of the fruit contains several seeds.
 The root system consists of a stout taproot that can extend several feet into the ground.
 This plant reproduces by reseeding itself and often forms colonies at favorable sites.